 This opens room for further discussions on the issue, which is a good thing for you.

 You should be flexible as you reply on this matter.
 Being flexible has to do with looking at the bigger picture.

-Yes, HR has said that the salary is too high.
-Is there any other way of negotiating apart from the salary?
+Yes, HR has said that the salary package is too high.
+Is there any other way of negotiating apart from the salary range?
 Does it mean that all is lost?
 These are the kind of questions you should ask yourself.

 Being too fixated on the salary may not give you the results you’re looking for.
-That’s why you should be flexible as you negotiate with your boss.
+That’s why you should be flexible in salary negotiations with your boss.

 How about if you gave the HR manager other options if the salary you’ve requested is too high?

 For example, you can reply in this way:

 “If you feel that the current salary expectations are too high, can I consider something else that I feel will be benefitial for me?”

 Of course, HR will want to know more about your options.
 You can go ahead and say:

 “I would appreciate it if you gave me two more off days and increased my bonuses by 30%.”